Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 which, upon integration over the mixing layer, yields,

 with $S$ referring to the surface between the stream and the background, and $L_{\rm cool}$ the cooling emission in the mixing layer.
-The mixing velocity $v_{\rm in}$ is then directly fitted from the simulation value obtained using Equation \ref{eq:Mdot_th}, and taking the surface of a cylindrical stream with $S = 32\times2\pi R_{\stream}\ \, \rm{kpc}^2$.
+To obtain $v_{\rm in}$, we first compute the stream mass growth rate $\dot{M}_{\stream}$ from the simulations (later shown in equation~\ref{eq:Mdot}), and then considering Equation~\ref{eq:Mdot_th}, we compute the simulation's $v_{\rm in,sim}$ taking the surface of a cylindrical stream with $S = 32R_{\stream}\times2\pi R_{\stream} \, \rm{kpc}^2$.
+The mixing velocity $v_{\rm in}$ is then directly fitted from the simulations values $v_{\rm in,sim}$ obtained using Equation \ref{eq:Mdot_th}.
 From the fit we obtain,

-Both models can roughly reproduce the expected emissions of the HD simulations, albeit with discrepancies of a factor $\lesssim 10$.
+Both models can roughly reproduce the expected emissions of the HD simulations, although they exhibit discrepancies.
+Our model shows a mean factor difference of $\sim 1.5$ and a maximum factor difference of $\sim 7.3$.
+In contrast, the models presented by \citet[][equations 31 and 37]{Mandelker2020a} appear to exhibit a flat trend.
+This difference can be attributed to their utilisation of different definitions for the relevant timescales\footnote{\citet{Mandelker2020a} uses in their model the ratio of the minimum cooling time over the stream sound-crossing time.
+Such cooling time scale removes the dependency on $\delta$, while the sound-crossing time is independent of $\mathcal{M}$, leading to the flat trend.}.
+Furthermore, their model assumes that the cooling emission at late times is primarily a result of thermal energy loss by the hot CGM gas.
+In contrast, in our cases, we consider the energetic quasi-steady state within the mixing layer, linking the cooling emission to the mixing layer's gas enthalpy.

-To investigate the stream mass evolution, we calculate the total cold mass within the simulation.
-The cold stream mass is defined by the matter below the temperature threshold $T_{\rm{d}} = \left(T_{\stream}T_{\rm{mix}}\right)^{1/2}$ \footnote{The impact of varying this threshold temperature on the cold mass is found only to affect our results by a few percent.}.
+To investigate the stream mass evolution, we calculate the total cold mass in each simulation.
+The cold stream mass is defined by the gas below a temperature threshold $T_{\rm{d}} = \left(T_{\stream}T_{\rm{mix}}\right)^{1/2}$ \footnote{The impact of varying this threshold temperature on the cold mass is found only to affect our results by a few percent.}.
 The final mass $M_{\stream,\rm{final}}$ is obtained through integration over all domains.
-Figure~\ref{fig:Mfinal_1} displays the final stream mass normalized by the initial value for all simulations.
+Fig.~\ref{fig:Mfinal_1} displays the final stream mass normalized by the initial value for all simulations.
 Once again, the HD values represent the maximum case of mass growth and loss among simulations with $\xi <1$ and $\xi >1$, respectively.
 Differences between HD and MHD/MHD+TC simulations are less pronounced than for the cooling emissions, showing a maximum difference of $\sim 0.4\, M_{\stream,0}$.
-Note that, for simulations with $\xi >1$, i.e., the Disrupting Regime for HD and MHD simulations, some simulations have a final stream mass very close to their initial value, indicating that MHD and MHD+TC in some cases can help the stream to stabilize against the KHI.
+Note that, for simulations with $\xi >1$, i.e., the {\it disrupting stream} regime for HD and MHD simulations, some simulations have a final stream mass very close to their initial value, indicating that MHD and MHD+TC in some cases can help the stream to stabilize against KHI.